 This is a very popular camping pad, easy to use, and also very affordable.
 A carry bag is included.
 The pad is quite heavy and this is why it is in this list of camping pads, it weighs 6 lb (2.72 kg).
 The dimensions are 77 x 30 inches (196 x 76 cm).

 This is a pad with some unique features.
-So this DreamTime pad is a three-component system which includes the following elements:
+So this DreamTime pad is a three-component system that includes the following elements:

 - A memory foam layer.